 What is the procedure to export from India?

-Step by step we will guide you about the steps which you would need in order to start export from India.
+Step by step we will guide you through every steps which you would need in order to start export from India.

-Step 1: Incorporate a sole proprietary or private limited company.
+Step 1: Incorporate a sole proprietorship or a private limited company.

-Step 2: Design an attractive logo with a website or we can say E-commerce online store.
+Step 2: Design an attractive website with a logo or we can say E-commerce online store.

 Step 3: Get your company current bank account open.